-As an example, consider the priority-based affirmative action policy.
-Suppose that the students are divided into the majority students and the underrepresented minority students.
-Then, $\succ $ is the profile of original priority orders that determined by the test scores of students or something and $\succ ^{\prime }$ is the profile of priority orders that are adjusted by a priority-based affirmative action policy.
-Since the policy is aim to create more opportunities for minority students, $\succ ^{\prime }$ must be an improvement of $\succ $ for the minority students.
+As an example, we consider the priority-based affirmative action policy.
+Suppose that the students are divided into the majority students and the minority students.
+Let $\succ $ be the profile of original priority orders that determined by the test scores of students and $\succ ^{\prime }$ be the profile of priority orders that are adjusted by a priority-based affirmative action policy.
+Since the policy is aim to create more opportunities for minority students, $\succ ^{\prime }$ should be an improvement of $\succ $ for the minority students.

 We provide an example to understand the definitions.